DavidGilson24/CubeSat-Subsystem/README.md

 - **Magnetic Field Strength: ~0.20 µT**
   - **Typical Earth Surface Range:** 25–65 µT.
   - **Interpretation:**
     - This reading is much weaker than Earth’s expected field.
-Likely indicates either local interference (e.g., large metal objects, EMI), miscalibration, or a sensor issue.
+Likely indicates local interference (e.g., large metal objects, EMI).
   - **High Altitude / Near-Space:**
     - Earth’s field is somewhat weaker but still much higher than 0.20 µT.
   - **Orbit:**
     - In Low-Earth Orbit, the Earth’s magnetic field is still measurable (often 20–60 µT).
-A measured 0.20 µT strongly suggests interference or that the sensor isn’t calibrated properly.

 - **Heading: 263.29°**
   - Interprets the sensor facing roughly West (where 0°=North, 90°=East, 180°=South, and 270°=West).
 This could be skewed by indoor interference or metal objects.